yuxuanyao/Facial-Expression-Recognition-Resnet/README.md

 #### Yet another Repo for our implementation of Facial Emotion Recognition using Resnet for APS360

+This is to organize all the code that we've written for the model

 Some folders have been added to .gitignore due to size constraints.
 Please create them when using the code.

 Using the code: